KonstantinosChatziantoniou/JuliaCUDA_GridKNN/README.md

 # JuliaCUDA_GridKNN

-An implementation of the grid knn for gpgpu, using `CUDAnative` and `CuArrays` for `Julia`.
+An implementation of the grid knn algorithm for gpgpu, using `CUDAnative` and `CuArrays` for `Julia`.
-The aim is to show that Julia for CUDA programming  can achieve not only faster development time, but also equivelent or even better results than `C`(the goto language for CUDA kernel programming along with C++).
+The aim is to show that Julia for CUDA programming  can achieve not only faster development time, but also equivelent or even better execution time than `C`(the goto language for CUDA kernel programming along with C++).

 ## Implementation
-The Points and Queries are assigned to blocks.
+The Points and Queries are assigned to blocks (CPU).
 For each query, we will search the nearest neihgbor in the block of the query and all the adjacent blocks.

-The `Julia/Code/multi_kernel.jl` and the `C` implementations search all the adjacent blocks, whereas the `Julia/Code/multi_kernel_check.jl` checks if the distant of the current neighbour is bigger than the distance from the boundaries of the box and skips some block searches.
+The `Julia/Code/multi_kernel.jl` and the `C` implementations search all the adjacent blocks, whereas the `Julia/Code/multi_kernel_check.jl` checks if the distance of the current neighbour is bigger than the distance from the boundaries of the box and skips some block searches.